ninjaxelite/blockchain-developer-bootcamp-final-project/README.md

   - For contract Unit tests:<br/>
     `npm run test`
-Note: You need to have a freshly spun up blockchain because the unit tests change block timestamp.
+Note: You need to have a freshly spun up blockchain because the unit tests change the block timestamp.
+If you run the tests first, you have to deploy the contract again!!

   - To deploy on Rinkeby:<br/>
     `npm run deploy-rinkeby`